-24-hour Total Suspended Particulates (TSP) monitoring at GCA B1 6 times
+24-hour Total Suspended Particulates (TSP) monitoring at GCA B1 5 times

 Water quality monitoring (marine + freshwater) 6 times

 Terrestrial Ecology 1 time

-Marine Ecology 0 time
+Marine Ecology 1 time

 Landscaping & Visual 2 times

-\ For marine ecology, the quarterly coral monitoring originally scheduled in June 2007 was postponed due to the report of shark sighting within Port Shelter in mid June.
+For marine ecology, the next quarterly coral monitoring will be scheduled in September 2007.

-6 sets of 24-hour TSP monitoring were carried out on 30th and 31st May, 5th, 11th, 16th, 22nd June 2007 at Bungalow A (GCA B1) at Kau Sai Chau during this reporting month.
-Additional air quality monitoring was carried out on 31st May 2007 which was due to action level exceedance record on 18th May 2007.
+5 sets of 24-hour TSP monitoring were carried out on 28th June, 4th, 10th, 16th and 21st July 2007 at Bungalow A (GCA B1) at Kau Sai Chau during this reporting month.